mklienz/investsight/README.md

 CLIENT_SECRET=<your sharesight client secret>
 ```

-To run, install package dependencies with `pip install -r requirements.txt`.
+To run, install package dependencies with `pip install -r requirements.txt` then run the `main.py` script.

-Authentication details for Share

 ## Assumptions